 A case manager is assigned to every PAA application and is your point of contact for the life of the application.

 3. Providing the assistance

-- You will receive written assistance within the specified timeframe relevant to the required tier of assistance.
+- Where there is no meeting request, you will receive written assistance within the specified timeframe relevant to the required tier of assistance.
 Timeframes commence from the date of receipt of your application.

 - If the APVMA is unable to find a date suitable for you within the stated timeframe, a new timeframe will be negotiated.

 - Meetings will generally last for one hour.